shopyourway/metrics-js/README.md

   }
 });
 ```
 The error callback receives a single parameter - an Error instance.
-The callback will be triggered when any error occurs during the metrics reporting
+The callback will be triggered when any error occurs during the metrics reporting.

+**Please note:** Some reporters require their own error handler.
+Make sure to initialize it as well.

 ### Reporters
 Metrics comes with several built-in reporters